firebase/FirebaseUI-Android/auth/README.md

 Note: You can't provide both a list of countries to whitelist and blacklist.
 If you do, a runtime exception will be thrown.

+This change is purely UI based.
+We do not restrict users from signing in with their phone number.
+They will simply be unable to choose their country in the selector, but there may be another country sharing the same country code (e.g. US and CA are +1).

 #####

 ### Handling the sign-in response